-A: The Baylor Medical Foundation team is happy to assist with questions about endowment administration, including the spending policy, which allows the college to spend a consistent amount of the account balance each year, while preserving the endowment’s purchasing power over the long term.
+A: The Office of Institutional Advancement and Alumni Affairs is happy to assist with questions about endowment administration, including the spending policy, which allows the college to spend a consistent amount of the account balance each year, while preserving the endowment’s purchasing power over the long term.

 Q: What is the difference between an endowment’s corpus and market values?

 A: The endowment’s corpus is comprised of the original gift and any subsequent gifts that are made to the fund.
 Market value is the corpus plus any income and market appreciation generated over time minus the distributions made by the college for the endowment’s purpose, as described in the endowment agreement.